Rode1000/YouTube-Music-Player/Readme.md

 ---
  ### Notes
- **Worried about account bans due to Ghostery/adblocker / uBlock Origin core?**
+ **Worried about account bans due to Ghostery / uBlock Origin core?**
  Use a **burner account/email** or stick with **v1.4.0** that version doesn't include any uBlock Origin core or Ghostery functionality.
 Current version ![GitHub release](https://img.shields.io/github/v/release/nubsuki/YouTube-Music-Player?style=flat-square) with enhanced features with uBlock Origin integration.